Health care workers take action to stop Fraser Valley jobs from being trucked to Alberta

 Dozens of health care workers and their supporters have established a blockade at a Chilliwack industrial park to prevent the shipment of hospital laundry and local jobs to Calgary.

 The contingent arrived at the Legacy Industrial Park at 6333 Unsworth Road in Chilliwack shortly before 6 p.m.
-Thursday to stop the Alberta-bound semi-trailer loaded with dirty hospital laundry from leaving.
+Thursday and prevented an Alberta-bound semi-trailer loaded with dirty hospital laundry from leaving.

 The Fraser Health Authority gave K-Bro Linen Systems — a U.S.-controlled company based in Alberta — an unprecedented 10-year contract to provide laundry for four local hospitals.
 Over the next year, 4 million pounds of hospital laundry will be trucked to and from the company’s Calgary plant.